crmcog/sf-cog/docs/pd1-guide/70-case-studies.md

 ## Purpose

 This section provides students with a set of case studies in order to familiarise them with the Salesforce.com applications.
-The case studies provided here are targeted at beginners.
-They will include/are accompanied by -
+The case studies provided here are targeted at beginner SFDC developers.
+They will include –

 1. Problems
    Expose students to real-world problems.
 The problems may be documented in business or technical language.
 Later case studies have user stories that the students need to implement.

 2. Solution hints
-   Help students move towards determining possible solutions, design those solutions, and implement them.
+   Help students move towards determining possible solutions, design solutions, and implement them.

 3. Activities and tasks
    Series of activities and tasks that the case studies demand.